 Outcome Four: Value is sustainably derived from the natural environment

-Text version of outcome four - value is sustainably derived from the natural environment
+Text version of outcome four – progress

 What we’re working towards

 |Reduce net greenhouse gas emissions (using levers that MBIE has available)||Net greenhouse gas emissions||Steady

 ||Aotearoa New Zealand’s net greenhouse gas emissions (including those from the land use, land-use change and forestry sector) was 54,893 kilotons (kt) carbon dioxide equivalent (CO2-e) in 2019.
 While this is a small increase since 2018 (53,822 kt), the five-year average of 54,036 kt is the same as it was in 2018.|

 |Increase sustainability of New Zealand’s energy system||Percentage of total primary energy supply (TPES) coming from renewables||Steady